Neuroscience underpins our Change Management approach this is supported by training built on proven psychology and practical models and tools.

 Organisational Change Case-study:

-A pan-European procurement departmen responsible for an annual spend of several hundred million euros wanted to develop their performance from ‘good to great’.
+A pan-European procurement department responsible for an annual spend of several hundred million euros wanted to develop their performance from ‘good to great’.
 Although they had vast amounts of objective information and benchmark data about current performance they wanted support to turn this into a meaningful improvement journey that the wider team would engage with.

 We helped the Senior Leadership Team to develop a positive and compelling vision of the future including defining the behavioural changes that the team would make to role model the desired changes.
 We helped them translate this vision into a practical plan and provided them with insight and skills around leading change.